DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_prepare-for-discovery-peer-review.md

 ### After you request the review

 You'll receive an email with next steps.
-This includes how to share links to artifacts for the panel to read.
+This includes how to share links to artefacts for the panel to read.
 For example, Lucid boards, docs, or slide decks.
 You can add links to work in progress; it doesn't need to be finished, it just gives the panel an idea of the discovery.

 ### One to 2 days before